Managing a project inside your Salesforce instance requires a unique set of skills.

 In Peter Drucker’s book, Managing Oneself, Drucker discusses how and when people operate at their best.
 They should know their strengths, weaknesses, and when they perform at their peak level.

 First, learn to manage yourself before managing a Salesforce project.
-Self-management can be broken down to several sub-skills like organization, communication, and technical knowledge, but it’s up to you to understand what your role entails and what you must do to be successful.
+Self-management can be broken down into several sub-skills like organization, communication, and technical knowledge, but it’s up to you to understand what your role entails and what you must do to be successful.

 Most importantly, know your bandwidth!